 Wharfedale District Councillor Chris Greaves made it clear the High Royds pupils were not Bradford's responsibility.
 He said: "High Royds is in Leeds, so it is Leeds's problem.
-They've got to sort out their children.
+They've got to sort

 "There will be some space for them for the short term in Menston Primary (Bradford), but down the line, Leeds will have to deal with the problem."